return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/hfi1/rc_c.rst

 This is called from \ :c:func:`hfi1_rc_rcv`\  and \ :c:func:`handle_receive_interrupt`\ .
-Note that RDMA reads and atomics are handled in the send side QP state and tasklet.
+Note that RDMA reads and atomics are handled in the send side QP state and send engine.

 .. _`reset_psn`: